 - ½ cup room temperature water

-- 2 teaspoons clear vanilla extract (you can also use lemon extract)
+- 2 teaspoons clear vanilla extract

 - 1 teaspoon glycerin (optional)

 - Wipe down the bowl of a stand mixer, the paddle attachment and any spatulas you will be using with white vinegar.
-This is to remove any grease from the surfaces of the utensils that will come into contact with the royal icing.
+(This is to remove any grease from the surfaces of the utensils that will come into contact with the royal icing.)

-- Pour the mixture into the mixing bowl and beat on low speed until the wet and dry ingredients start to come together.
+- In a measuring cup, stir together the water, glycerin and vanilla extract.
+Pour the mixture into the mixing bowl and beat on low speed until the wet and dry ingredients start to come together.